saleguas/jekyll-volcanized/README.md

 ![social.yml](md/social.PNG)
   * This file is pretty self-explanatory as well.
 Enter the name of the icon according to [Font Awesome](https://fontawesome.com/icons?d=gallery) and the corresponding URL.
 These icons are set to be in the footer, but you can put them wherever since they are stored in the `icons.html` file.

+# Completely responsive

+Through media queries and bootstrap, the website was built with responsiveness in mind from the ground up.
+The website is mobile-first which will increase SEO as well as general usability.

+# Jekyll sitemap and SEO

+The website is already configured to use both Jekyll sitemap(which can be found at `/sitemap.xml`) and use Jekyll SEO.

 # Licensing and usage